JartanFTW/Trade-Notifier/README.md

 ## How you can help
 If you would like to contribute to Horizon's development, there are a variety of things you can do.
 1. Report bugs!
 We can't fix issues with Horizon that we don't know exist.
-We prefer you make an [issue in the repository](https://github.com/JartanFTW/Trade-Notifier/issues) however letting us know in Discord is always fine too!
+We prefer you make a [bug report in the issues tab](https://github.com/JartanFTW/Trade-Notifier/issues) however letting us know in Discord is always fine too!
 2. Request features!
 While Horizon is at this point a fully fleshed out program, we're always looking for great new ideas to implement.
 If you have an idea for a feature, create a [feature request in the repository](https://github.com/JartanFTW/Trade-Notifier/issues) and let us know!
 A Discord message is always acceptable too :)

 # Contact